Lifestyle Guide

 Better Tolerance for Alone Time

-A dog that can tolerate being alone for a reasonable stretch is often a much safer fit than one that needs constant company to stay regulated.
+A dog that can tolerate being alone for a reasonable stretch is usually a safer fit than one that needs near-constant company just to stay regulated.

 Moderate Energy